Singhacks-2026/juliusbaer/README.md

 Your final presentation should include:

-* Clear articulation of the problem
 * Clear representation of the proposed solution
 * Main functional highlights
 * Explanation of how the solution addresses the challenge
 * Demonstration of how AI-generated insights translate into RM actions
 * Visual screens, journeys, diagrams or charts where useful

 Concise, comprehensive, and easy to follow.

-If something in the data looks wrong or contradictory, **say so in your presentation**.
-Noticing is worth more than quietly working around it.
+Do not spend too much time on articulating the problem, your time is limited - spend more time on the solution.

 ---